Skip to content

 Danger

-Do not leave the synthetic traffic generator running for long periods. verify that the number of replicas are scaled back to 1 after you stop the traffic generation (This can take a few minutes).
+Do not leave the synthetic traffic generator running for long periods.
+Verify that the number of replicas are scaled back to 1 after you stop the traffic generation (This can take a few minutes).

-Configuring HPA for Ghostfolio
+Configuring HPA for the History Server microservice

 Complete

+Create a new HPA for the History Server deployment we have earlier set up in the production namespace.
 Set the number of minimum replicas to 1, maximum replicas to 10, and average CPU utilization to 60%.

 You can change the default values of the HPA Policy, including how long the scaling trigger event (CPU higher than 60% in our case) must last before the HPA controller takes action, what is the duration that is used for computing the average, how many Pods can be added or removed at once, how often scaling descisions can be initiated, and several other things.